Michael J. Bransfield: Civil lawsuits

-In September 2019, a second sex-abuse lawsuit was filed in state court in Ohio County, West Virginia against Bransfield by a former seminarian who accused Bransfield of sexual harassment.Lawsuit accuses retired West Virginia bishop of sexually harassing seminarian, Associated Press (October 2, 2019).
+In September 2019, a second sex-abuse lawsuit was filed in state court in Ohio County, West Virginia against Bransfield by a former seminarian who accused Bransfield of sexual harassment.
 As of August 2020, one of the two sex abuse lawsuits filed against Bransfield was still ongoing, while the other was settled out of court.

 Criminal investigation

 In October 2019, the Washington Post reported that police were investigating an allegation that Bransfield molested a 9-year-old girl during a September 2012 pilgrimage to the Basilica of the National Shrine of the Immaculate Conception.
 The Diocese of Wheeling-Charleston was subpoenaed for documents in connection with the investigation.
 Bransfield denied the allegation.

 On August 15, 2021, Bransfield issued a statement apologizing for his actions.
-Bishop Brennan in September has this comment about the apology: "For my part, I found his apology self-serving and lacking in any recognition of, or contrition for, actually having offended people."
+Bishop Brennan in September 2021 made this comment about the apology: "For my part, I found his apology self-serving and lacking in any recognition of, or contrition for, actually having offended people."